Guidance in Unknown Terrain

 In the New Testament, the author of the book of Hebrews echoes the importance of the Word of God in guiding the Christian walk.
 People of faith who actively study the Word of God are described as, “those who by reason of use have their senses exercised to discern both good and evil” (Heb.
 5:14).

-Consistent sincere consultation of the Word of God helps develop moral sensitivity and the ability to clearly distinguish between right and wrong.
+Consistent sincere consultation of the Word of God helps develop your moral sensitivity and ability to clearly distinguish between right and wrong.

-You can start, today, by determining to align your life with the principles of God’s Word through daily Bible reading.
-It is the spiritual equivalent of taking regular readings from a compass in order to maintain the right course.
+You can start today by determining to align your life with the principles of God’s Word through daily Bible reading.
+That habit is the spiritual equivalent of taking regular readings from a compass in order to maintain the right course.
 Doing so requires effort.
 But like the refreshment of a good night’s sleep after a day of trekking, you will be richly rewarded!

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.

 © Charles E. McCracken 2017, devotional comments only.
 Repost/Reprint with permission from the author via Contact Form under ABOUT.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
 (Emphasis added.)